Health now and always

-Kittenhood is a hugely rewarding time for pet owners, but it's also a time of huge challenges and steep learning curves, for you and your pet.
-The information and advice in the following pages has been collected from Royal Canin veterinarians, nutritionists, and partners worldwide, to help you and your kitten have a healthy start in life together.
+Kittenhood is a very rewarding time for pet owners, but it's also a time of huge challenges and steep learning curves, for you and your pet.
+Our kitten guide was created with help from Royal Canin veterinarians, nutritionists, and partners worldwide, to help you and your kitten have a healthy start in life together.

 Bringing home your kitten

 Understanding the growth stages your kitten goes through will help you recognize the challenges they face, and how to approach kitten care.
 Ensuring they get the right balance of nutrients in their food is key for healthy development into adult life.

 When kittens are born they can barely move or hear, and their eyes are completely closed.
 On average, they open their eyes between 7-10 days.
 Your kitten will gain weight every day during this period and you should weigh them daily to monitor their growth.
 During these first few weeks, their teeth will start to emerge and by the end of the period, they'll be running and jumping around your home.